How Palestine became the world's defining cause after 7 October

 07 October, 2024

-As Israeli forces continue to sustain their assaults across the Gaza Strip and Lebanon on the anniversary of the 7 October attacks, tens of thousands of protesters marched in cities around the world over the weekend calling for a ceasefire.
+Meanwhile, Israeli forces continued to sustain their assaults across the Gaza Strip and Lebanon on the anniversary of the 7 October attacks.

-Despite global leaders failing the people of Gaza — and now Lebanon as Israel rages its brutal war there — Gaza has remained a defining cause worldwide for the past year.
+Despite global leaders failing the people of Gaza — as well as the West Bank and now Lebanon as Israel expands its brutal war there — Gaza has remained a defining cause worldwide for the past year.

-Everywhere across social media, you will see people raising their voices in solidarity for Palestinians, and calling for an end to the genocide we have been witnessing thanks to the brave journalists in the enclave showing the reality on the ground.
+Everywhere across social media, you will see people raising their voices in solidarity for Palestinians, and calling for an end to the genocide we have been witnessing through the brave journalists in the enclave showing the reality on the ground.

 The New Arab takes a look at ways the world showed up for Palestine over the past 12 months: